reeshuffled/reeshuffled.github.io/_posts/2025-12-23-My-Year-Wrapped-2025.md

 To me this has felt like my best year of reading in terms of variety, enjoyment, and number of books.
 I usually try to read 1:1 fiction to non-fiction, but this year I definitely read more fiction and that is almost certainly why I have read more books this year.
 I really do like non-fiction but because it can be dry it will of course be less engaging than a fictional story.

 I really got into Danish translated fiction like On the Calculation of Volume and The Employees.
+I also realized the power of a small novel; Chess by Stefan Zweig for example is maybe 60 pages or less but still tells a compelling story in a tight format.

 Books:
 1. [Eating Animals]({% post_url 2025-01-11-Eating-Animals %})